Code-Institute-Submissions/MSP2_art_resource/README.md

 User Stories:
 - as a member of the hosting site's art club, they will use page to access New York's Museum of Art's collection for reference.
 - as a general art-loving browser will be able to easily search the collection with appropriate parameters.
-- easily read details of the objects found will be displayed for reference.
+- as a general user can easily read details of the objects found.

 ### Strategy
 To provide an easier-to-use application for the Museum's provided API portal of it's collections.